Nadia Lim: Nadia: A Seasonal Journal

 In December 2020, Lim launched a quarterly print publication in partnership with Lifestyle Magazine Group.
 Nadia: A Seasonal Journal celebrates growing, harvesting and cooking with fresh produce through the seasons.
 A portion of each sale goes to the Garden to Table charity, which teaches children the essential skills of gardening and cooking.

-Personal life

-Lim is married to Carlos Bagrie and has two sons, Bodhi and River.

-On the 4 October 2022, Lim announced on Facebook that she is pregnant with her and Bagrie's third child, due in the summer.

-Her father Ken died in 2014 from cancer.
+Honours and awards

+In the 2025 New Year Honours, both Lim and her husband, Carlos Bagrie, were appointed Officers of the New Zealand Order of Merit; Lim for services to the food industry, and Bagrie for services to the food and rural industries.